haskus/haskus-manual/source/system/programming/graphics/generalities.rst

 What is a pixel?
 ------------------------------------------------------------------------------

-From a programmer's point of view, screens basically display rectangular grids of sample points (or "pixels" standing for "picture elements") where each point can have a different color.
+From a programmer's point of view, video displays basically display rectangular grids of sample points (or "pixels" standing for "picture elements") where each point can have a different color.
 The display resolution is the number of pixels in each dimension: for example, a display resolution of 1920x1080 means that there are 1920 pixels in the horizontal dimension and 1080 in the vertical dimension.

 .. note::